 - Sudden eye discharge or redness in one or both eyes can happen when there is an infection in the eye.

-The Franklin home health care team at Live Free Home Health Care is always readily available to assist older adults in preserving optimum eye health.
-We can provide accompanied transportation to medical appointments, procedures, and checkups, observe any changes in eye health so that they’re addressed right away, minimize fall risks in the home for those with vision problems, and so much more.
+The elder care Concord team at Live Free Home Health Care is always readily available to assist older adults in preserving optimum eye health.
+We can provide accompanied transportation to medical appointments, procedures, and checkups, observe any changes in eye health so that they’re addressed right away, minimize fall risks in the home for those with vision issues, and so much more.